annmonrajijames/Child_safety_gadget_HomeSecurity/README.md

 Don't forget to add the automatically generated "Event code" in the code file, This will activate the specific IoT functionality to trigger.
 (Circled Red)
 ![Alt text](Resources/Code_BlynkLogEvent-1.png)

+### Setting up notification sound for only for the emails from this device
+To set a specific ringtone for emails coming from a particular email ID in Gmail, you would generally need to use a combination of Gmail's filtering features and your mobile device's notification settings.
+Gmail itself does not directly support setting custom ringtones for specific email addresses, but you can achieve a similar effect by creating a filter to label emails from the specific sender and then adjusting your phone's notification settings for Gmail to only notify you for emails with that label.
+Here's a general approach:

+### Step 1: Create a Filter in Gmail for the Specific Email ID

+1. **Open Gmail:** Log in to your Gmail account on a computer.
+2. **Search for the Email:** Use the search bar at the top to search for emails from the specific email address.
+3. **Create a Filter:** Click on the small arrow on the right side of the search bar to open the advanced search box.
+Enter the specific email address in the "From" field.
+Then, click on "Create filter" at the bottom of the search window.
+4. **Choose Filter Actions:** Select "Apply the label" and choose a new label (you might need to create a new one specifically for this purpose, e.g., "Important Sender").
+You can also choose other actions, but applying a label is crucial for this purpose.
+Click "Create filter" to finalize.

+### Step 2: Adjust Notification Settings on Your Mobile Device

+1. Open Gmail: Log in to your Gmail account on a computer.
+2. Search for the Email: Use the search bar at the top to search for emails from the specific email address.
+3. Create a Filter: Click on the small arrow on the right side of the search bar to open the advanced search box.
+Enter the specific email address in the "From" field.
+Then, click on "Create filter" at the bottom of the search window.
+4. Choose Filter Actions: Select "Apply the label" and choose a new label (you might need to create a new one specifically for this purpose, e.g., "Important Sender").
+You can also choose other actions, but applying a label is crucial for this purpose.
+Click "Create filter" to finalize.
+For Android:
+1. **Open Gmail App:** Go to your Gmail app.
+2. **Go to Settings:** Tap on the menu (three horizontal lines), scroll down, and select "Settings."
+3. **Select Your Account:** Choose the email account you've applied the filter to.
+4. **Manage Labels:** Find and tap on "Manage labels" and then select the label you created for the specific sender.
+5. **Adjust Notifications:** You can set custom notifications for this label, including the ringtone.
+Ensure that notifications are enabled for this label.

 References
 1. https://github.com/Tech-Trends-Shameer/Esp-8266-Projects/blob/main/Theft-Alert-Notification-Using-Blynk-IOT/theft-alert-notification-using-blynk-iot-and-esp8266.ino To know how the codng part for Blynk IoT works